 Whatever the reason may be, hacked social media accounts are a fact of life.
 It's important to know what to do when your Facebook account is hacked.

 Here's a step-by-step guide to resolving a hacked Facebook account, with input from online security experts.

-End the intruder's session.
-Click End Activity next to the device login that you don't recognize.
+Click the three vertical dots next to the device login that you don't recognize, then Not You or Log Out.
 This logs the intruder out of your account, at least temporarily.
 This limits the damage the intruder can do and allows you to continue regaining and securing control of your account.

 "If you use the same password for multiple sites, it is best to change your passwords there as well," said Cosette Jarrett, a web-marketing specialist based in Salt Lake City.
 "If your password has been compromised on one site, chances are your accounts at other sites are in danger, too."